99atran/ginrummyscore/README.md

 ## Getting Started and Installation

-This program requires Python 2.7 (recommended or later and the Gin Rummy file which can be downloaded from this repository: new_gin_keeper.py.
+This program requires Python 2.7 and the Gin Rummy file which can be downloaded from this repository: new_gin_keeper.py.
 You can find the download for Python at https://www.python.org/downloads/.
 Windows is the recommended OS.

 ## Testing and Use